top of page

 Some of my patterns (like Sashiko Happy Coat) give specific swatching instructions, but most won’t.
 Unless a pattern does give specifics, then what you do is first check the notes on gauge to see how many stitches and rows per 10cm (or sometimes it’s described in terms of number of pattern repeats per 10cm, particularly if it’s a lace fabric).

 Let’s talk fabric made up of rows of stitches rather than lace pattern repeats.
-The goal is to make a piece of fabric about 15cm by 15cm so you can measure the gauge across 10cm in the centre of the fabric, NOT from an edge.
+The goal is to make a piece of fabric at least 15cm by 15cm so you can measure the gauge across 10cm in the centre of the fabric, NOT from an edge.
 Do NOT make your swatch 10 x 10cm as it will not represent gauge properly.

 Because 15 cm = 1.5 x 10cm, you want to multiply the stitch and row numbers by 1.5.